xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
+        -enh (dkulp) If the effect is NONE and the buffer is already clear, skip clearing it.
+For large Whole House models, clearing the buffer can take time so skip it if we can.
         -bug (dkulp)  If the preview is too large for the viewport such that part of the preview was cut off at the top, clicking wasn't adjusting the Y coordinate to compensate when determining what was being clicked on.